 Just the audacity of the current occupant of The Oval Office, who praised the 3.9 percent official unemployment rate last month as indicative of “best economy & jobs ever.”
 Meaning the very economic indicator Trump formerly denigrated for its legendary inaccuracy.

-The Trump labor market actually differs little from the one he inherited from Barack Obama 17 months ago, on Feb.
+The Trump labor market actually differs little from the one Barack Obama left behind 17 months ago, on Feb.
 20, 2017.
 All that’s changed is the president’s affinity for “The Big Lie” and his contempt for the useful idiots who gobble it up like dogs consuming rat poison.

-In both cases, the deadly truth is obscured by a tasty outer shell of sweet illusion they find irresistible.
+In both cases, the deadly truth is obscured by a tasty outer shell of irresistably sweet illusion.

 Donnie Bagadonuts was clearly citing a little known labor indicator called the “Employment-to-Population Ratio” kept by the Bureau of Labor Statistics, in lieu of the official unemployment rate.
 It said 59.7 percent of Americans 16-and-old were employed full-time in July 2015.
 Ergo, 40.3 were not.
 His number.